Orange County Juvenile Hall

 Finally, the youth will be given an opportunity to call and notify their parent or guardian they are in Juvenile Hall.
 This entire process usually takes two hours, after which the youth will then be taken to a living unit and assigned a room.

 Intake Housing Units

-These units house 30 juveniles each and have one- and two-person sleeping rooms.
+There are two Intake Housing Units at Juvenile Hall housing 20 to 30 youth.
+They have one- and two-person sleeping rooms.
 Most rooms are two-person rooms and come equipped with a toilet.

 General & Special Housing Units